 Positive Behavior Support at Kanapaha Recognized as Being One of the Best in the State!

-Through this initiative we have seen a decrease in behavior incidents at the school and countless improvements in our academic and behavior metrics.
+Through this initiative, we have seen a decrease in behavior incidents at the school and countless improvements in our academic and behavior metrics.
 Because of this strong effort, we were awarded the Gold-Level Model School status for the 2014-2015 year.
 This is a highly prestigious award given to the schools that have implemented PBS within their school to the highest level.
-Every year we continue to monitor our behavior and disicipline policies.
-For the 2018-2019 and 2019-2020 school year we are a Silver Model School.
+Every year we continue to monitor our behavior and discipline policies.
+For the 2018-2019 and 2019-2020 school year, we are a Silver Model School.

 We partner each year with various groups for mentoring including Take Stock in Children, Greenhouse Church, Wyldlife Community Group, and the Brand through Alachua County Sheriff's Office.